February 22, 2017 |

 This is a post written by Sarah Ann Taylor, a Leader in Me coach and consultant.

-I recently received a request for some recommendations for non-education books on the subject of leadership.
+I recently received a request for some recommendations for non-education books on leadership.
 This request thrilled me!
 We become better models for the students we serve when we as practitioners commit ourselves to continual growth and learning.
 Below, you’ll find some of my favorite reads on leadership.

 #1: The 5 Choices: The Path to Extraordinary Productivity by Kory Kogon, Adam Merrill, and Leena Rinne.